Słupsk: Second World War

 The Polish resistance movement conducted espionage of German activity and distributed Polish underground press in the city.

 The Schutzstaffel (SS) committed a massacre of 24 Polish forced labourers (23 men and one woman) on 7 March 1945, just before the Red Army took over the city without any serious resistance on 8 March 1945.
 In fear of Soviet repression, up to 1,000 inhabitants committed suicide.

 Thousands remained in the city; the others had fled and the German soldiers abandoned it.
 However, the Soviet soldiers were ordered to set fire to the historical central Old Town, which was almost completely destroyed.
+The war resulted in the destruction of approximately 28% of residential buildings and 16% of industrial facilities.

 Post-war period

-After the war, the city became again part of Poland and most of the German population either fled or was expelled in accordance with the Potsdam Agreement.
+After the war, the city became part of Poland and most of the German population either fled or was expelled in accordance with the Potsdam Agreement.
 The city was settled by Poles, most of whom were expelled from the former Polish eastern territories annexed by the Soviet Union (around 80% at the end of 1945) and the rest were mainly repatriates from the Soviet Union and Poles returning from Germany.
 Also Ukrainians and Lemkos settled into the town during Operation Vistula.